smart-fun/Recycler/README.md

 }
 ```

-Include the Recycler libary in the dependencies in your APP build.gradle file
+Add the libary to your APP build.gradle file

 ```
 dependencies {